 Cold, dry weather likely today

-KARACHI: Mainly cold and dry weather is expected in most plain areas of the country on Saturday (today), the Met Office said on Friday.
-A very cold weather predicted in upper parts.
-However, cloudy weather may prevail over in upper parts during night hours.
+KARACHI: Mainly cold and dry weather is expected in most parts of the country on Friday, the Met Office said on Thursday.

-Isolated rain with snow is likely at places in upper Khyber Pukhtunkhwa and Gilgit-Baltistan over the weekend.
-“Continental air is prevailing over most parts of the country,” the Met said.
+“Continental air is prevailing over most parts of the country”, it said.

-Over the past 24 hours: Weather remained cold and dry in most parts of the country.
-However rain was recorded in Rawalakot as 5 mm and Kotli 2 mm.
-The day’s minimum temperature was witnessed in Leh -13 degrees Celsius, Kalam and Gupis -9, each, Kalat and Bagrote -5, each, Skardu, Astore, Malam Jabba, Parachinar and Quetta -4, each, Hunza and Dir -3, each, Murree and Rawalakot -2, each, and Drosh -1.
+In the last 24 hours: cold and dry weather prevailed over most parts of the country, while very cold in hilly areas.

+The day’s minimum temperature was recorded Leh -15 degrees Celsius, Kalam -11, Ziarat -9, Skardu -7, Kalat -6, Malamjabba -5, Rawalakot, Quetta, Hunza, Bagrote, Pulwama and Baramulla -4, each, Dir, Parachinar and Shupiyan -3, each, Gilgit, Anantnag and Srinagar -2, each, Chitral, Drosh and Kakul -1, each.

 Copyright Business Recorder, 2022